Infrastructure

 Street Pavement Condition

 Definition: Street pavement condition, more commonly referred to as the pavement condition index (PCI), reflects the quality of pavement on local streets and roads in the region.
-Calculated using a three-year moving average, PCI ranges from zero (failed) to 100 (brand-new), and has been used as a regional measure of pavement quality for a decade and a half.
+PCI is calculated using a three-year moving average and ranges from zero (failed) to 100 (brand-new).

 Header